Syllabus⇝

-By the end of the program, students will have a robust portfolio of projects and a deep understanding of how to integrate technology into their design practices.
+The program offers a balanced blend of theoretical knowledge and practical experience, enabling participants to develop skills across multiple domains of digital fabrication, computational design, and electronics.
+By the end of the course, students will have developed a robust portfolio of projects and gained a deep understanding of how to integrate emerging technologies into their design practice.

 Keywords: Documentation, Tinkering, Design, Prototyping, Digital fabrication